pepstock-org/Charba/readme.md

 ### Fixed Bugs

  * [#36](https://github.com/pepstock-org/Charba/issues/36) removed `setShowLine` method (which it will set always to `false` the options) from `ScatterDataset` in order to be able to set it freely.
 Thanks @lightingft
  * [#37](https://github.com/pepstock-org/Charba/issues/37) added ANT target `build-all-sources` to create a ZIP file (`charba-[version.release]-sources.zip`) which will be added to GitHub release page as artifact to be consumed, everytime new release will be published.
+The file will contain all sources (java, js) for security scanning purposes.
 Thanks @jake1164

 ### Development